 5. Airing the Bag

 That silica gel that your bag comes with - let it stay so it can prevent dampness.
-To prevent mould and to take care of leather bags, just air the bag every once in a month.
+To prevent mold and to take care of leather bags, just air the bag every once in a month.

 6. Weather Leather